kabigkrish/Anti-Scalping-System/README.md

 # Anti-Scalping-System
-This is a TARP project
+This is a University project for Technical Answers to Real World Problems course.

 Various Components include
-1) Image Processing to read the Number (Invoice)
+1) Image Processing to read the Invoice number in delivery box.
 2) To integrate the Embedded Device to Cloud
 3) Simulation Of Electrical Subsystem
-4) Documentation and Report making
-5) Using Selenium to post and showcase real-time data
+5) Using Selenium to get invoice id and updating in server.